Estate Planning – Wills Trusts and Estates

 - What are my assets?
 How are my assets owned?
-Are they owned jointly or solely?
+Are they titled jointly with someone else or solely owned?
 Do I have beneficiaries to any of my assets?
 Are my assets estate assets or non-estate assets?

 - Who do I want to administer my assets after I am gone?
-If that person cannot do it, who will be my backup?
-Do you have a third person?
+What if that person cannot do it?

 - Do I want to include any funeral or burial instructions?

 - Will my estate trigger any tax issues?

 - During your lifetime, who should handle my financial and medical decisions if I become incapacitated or unable to make those decisions?